aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

 Then apply one of the following manifests file to deploy ExternalDNS.

 - Note: We are assuming the domain is already present at UltraDNS
+- Note: While creating CNAMES as target endpoints we require to use `--txt-prefix` option
 ### Manifest (for clusters without RBAC enabled)

 ```yaml